fsfe/reuse-docs/spec/spec.md

 [...]
 ```

-A project MAY contain a single license file outside of the `LICENSES/` directory
+A Project MAY contain a single License File outside of the `LICENSES/` directory
 in the file `COPYING`, `COPYRIGHT`, `LICENSE` or `LICENCE` in the root of the
-project.
+Project.

-If a license does not exist in the SPDX License List, its SPDX identifier
+If a license does not exist in the SPDX License List, its SPDX Identifier
 MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification.

-A project MUST NOT include license files for licenses under which none of the
+A Project MUST NOT include License Files for licenses under which none of the
-files in the project are licensed.
+files in the Project are licensed.

 Everything that applies to licenses in this section also applies to license
 exceptions, with the following specifics:

 - Exception files MUST be placed in the `LICENSES/` directory in the root of the
-  project.
+  Project.

 - The tags `Valid-Exception-Identifier` and `Exception-Text` MUST be used
   instead of `Valid-License-Identifier` and `License-Text`.